mohsin-shaikh/modern-monorepo/README.md

-# shadcn/ui monorepo template
+# monorepo starter template

-This template is for creating a monorepo with shadcn/ui.
+This starter template is for creating a monorepo with shadcn/ui.

 ## Usage